 Fixed vs Variable Rates

-On the other hand, you may want to take advantage of lower variable rates, provided that you are comfortable accepting the changes in your mortgage payments.
-With mortgage rates at near historical lows, we can help you determine whether this is the time to lock in a fixed rate, or to choose a variable rate which can fluctuate over time.
+On the other hand, you may want to take advantage of lower variable rates, provided you are comfortable accepting the changes in your mortgage payments.
+With fluctuating mortgage rates in the market, we can help you determine whether this is the time to lock in a fixed rate, or to choose a variable rate which can fluctuate over time.